-ProMedica Toledo Children’s Hospital is a proud partner of Teen PEP (Peers Educating Peers), a primary abuse prevention program that involves youth in creating a positive environment where responsible decisions are valued.
+ProMedica Toledo Children’s Hospital is a proud partner of Teen PEP (Peers Educating Peers) - a youth-led primary abuse prevention program that involves youth in creating a positive environment where responsible decisions and respect are valued.

-There are no lectures and no judgments: the program simply arms northwest Ohio youth, ages 12-18, with facts about healthy sexual behaviors so that they can become sexual health advocates and leaders among their peers.
+There are no lectures and no judgments: the program simply arms northwest Ohio youth, ages 12-18, with facts about healthy relationships so that they can become leaders among their peers.

 What We Do